The partial compactification of the universal centralizer: The wonderful compactification

-\subsection{The wonderful compactification}
+\section{The wonderful compactification}

-Let $\Gbar$ be the wonderful compactification of $G$, and $D=\Gbar\backslash G$ its boundary divisor.
-A detailed survey of its structure can be found in \cite{eve.jon:08}, and here we collect only the aspects that will be important in the results that follow.
+To develop a compactified version of the construction outlined in the previous section, we will use the \emph{wonderful compactification} $\Gbar$ of the group $G$.
+This is a canonical, smooth, equivariant projective embedding of $G$ which was introduced in \cite{dec.pro:83}.
+A detailed survey of its geometry can be found in \cite{eve.jon:08}, and here we collect only the facts that we will need later.

-The wonderful compactification $\Gbar$ is a smooth variety with a natural $G\times G$-action that extends the left- and right-multiplication inside the group $G$.
-It contains a distinguished open affine space $X^\circ$, often called the \emph{big cell}, and $\Gbar$ is a union of finitely-many $G\times G$-translates of $X^\circ$.